Caral-Supe

 ⚠️ Safety and recommendations

-• Respect restricted areas; do not climb on walls or touch the structures.
+• Respect restricted areas; do not climb on walls.

 💰 Estimated budget per person (full day)

-• Day 1: Early departure, visit Caral, lunch in Supe, afternoon at Puerto Chico beach (Barranca), overnight in Barranca.
+• Day 1: Caral, lunch in Supe, Puerto Chico beach, night in Barranca.

-• Day 2: Breakfast, visit Vichama or the Paramonga Fortress, lunch in Barranca, return to Lima.
+• Day 2: Paramonga Fortress, lunch in Barranca, return to Lima.

-📌 Recommendation: If you do not have your own vehicle, an organized tour from Lima is the most practical option; it simplifies logistics and guarantees a specialized guide.
+📌 Recommendation: If you don't have a vehicle, the organized tour option from Lima is the most practical.

 How long does it take to visit Caral?

-A complete tour of the archaeological site takes between 2 and 3 hours, depending on your pace and whether you hire a guide.
+The complete visit of the site takes between 2 and 3 hours.

-Yes, it is an ideal educational experience for children aged 6 and up.
-Bring sun protection, water, and comfortable shoes.
+Yes, it is an ideal educational experience for children aged 6 and above.

 What other archaeological sites are nearby?